MicrosoftDocs/azure-docs/articles/app-services-how-to-configure-facebook-authentication-preview.md

 	ms.date="02/19/2015"
 	ms.author="mahender"/>

-# Register your apps for Facebook authentication with Mobile Services
+# How to configure your application to use Facebook login

 This topic shows you how to register your apps to be able to use Facebook to authenticate with Azure Mobile Services.